Boost and Protect Your Immune Health

 - 2 Tbs of Nutritional Yeast

-- Violife wedge like parmesan cheese or another vegan cheese – 1-inch
+- Violife wedge-like parmesan cheese or another vegan cheese – 1-inch

-- wedge cut in small pieces
+- wedge cut into small pieces

 - ¼ to ½ cup of Olive oil

-- 1-clove of garlic
+- 1-clove of Garlic

 - Salt and pepper to taste